Leonils/hibernacli/design/01_proposal.md

 ### General concepts

 As a user, I have several **devices** (my linux laptop, my server, my S3 bucket, my USB keys, my hard drives, my github account...).
 I may have valuable data on each of these devices.
-The part of the data of each device that is the reference one in the **primary data**.
+The data that are directly usable and read/updated on a device is **primary data**.
 For instance, my SSH keys are primarily on my laptop, but my photos are primarily on my hard drive, and my app datas are on my server.

 I want to backup my primary data on other devices.
 The data that is backed up is called **secondary data**.
+The secondary data is not directly used on that device.
 A storage device is typically made of **free space**, **primary data**, **secondary data** and **ignored data**.
+Devices may have both primary (the data you work with) and secondary data (the unused data copied from another device).

 All data is not created equal: